 Why would I want to change my provisional assessment as a non-resident taxpayer?

-Because your personal situation has changed.
-And because you still want to receive or pay the right amount this year via your provisional assessment.
-So that you do not have to pay more or less next year.
+By changing your provisional assessment, you ensure that you still receive or pay the right amount this year.
+And you do not have to pay additional tax next year.

-In which situations should I change my provisional assessment?
+In what situations do you change your provisional assessment?

 A few examples: